cgeosoft/balnc/docs/notes.md

 Setup remote
 Function database generator

-Modules are installed and should generqte database if remote is enabled
+Modules are installed and should generate database if remote is enabled

-Disable remote do notd delete data.
+Disable remote do note delete data.
 Another process should be created

 Profile details